 More broadly, a plant is any biological organism, Terragen or otherwise, and natural or otherwise, that is sessile and photosynthetic.
 Naturally evolved Terragen algae and their gengineered descendants may be called plants.
 Plant-like xenobiota, neogen, synano or cyborg organisms, particularly sessile and/or photosynthetic examples are often called plants as well.
 Inorganic beings like plantbots are called plants only by analogy.

-Some xenologists and biologists prefer to reserve the term 'plant' exclusively for Terragen species which are members of the phylum Plantae, and invent alternative terms for other life forms, such as 'plant-like organism', 'plant analog', or 'plantoid'; others extend the classification 'plant' to cover similar xenobiont equivalents.
+Some xenologists and biologists prefer to reserve the term 'plant' exclusively for Terragen species which are members of the Kingdom Plantae, and invent alternative terms for other life forms, such as 'plant-like organism', 'plant analog', or 'plantoid'; others extend the classification 'plant' to cover similar xenobiont equivalents.
 There are similar disagreements regarding the nomenclature for sentient but subsophont neogen, synano, and cyborg organisms that resemble natural Terragen plants.

 Terragen plants are distinguished from the green algae that gave rise to them by embryological development and complex tissues, including reproductive organs that they evolved in adapting themselves for life out of the water.
 Though they lack the morphological and behavioural complexity of animals, plants are biochemically diverse; able to produce a wide variety of organic compounds.
 Plants comparable to mosses and liverworts first appeared in the late Ordovician, and colonized wet areas during the Silurian; by the late Devonian they had evolved the full suite of features necessary for life on land, and formed the first forests.
 Initially, lycopods, sphenophytes, and various ferns were predominant, but seed-bearing plants such as the cycads, gingkoes, conifers, gnetophytes, and angiosperms eventually came to dominate the flora.
 The angiosperms, or flowering plants, became common over the course of the Cretaceous, and accounted for the vast majority of species thereafter.